dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

   server-address-prefix-ipv6 = 9

-    ; A hint indicates if the collection method will output the ; field or will ignore the field if present.
+    ; A hint indicates if the collection method will output the ; item or will ignore the item if present.
-    FieldHints = {
+    StorageHints = {
-        query-response-hints           => QueryResponseFieldHints,
+        query-response-hints           => QueryResponseHints,
-        query-response-signature-hints => QueryResponseSignatureFieldHints,
+        query-response-signature-hints => QueryResponseSignatureHints,
-        other-tables-hints             => OtherTablesFieldHints,
+        other-data-hints               => OtherDataHints,
     }
     query-response-hints           = 0
     query-response-signature-hints = 1
-    other-tables-hints             = 2
+    other-data-hints               = 2

-      QueryResponseFieldHintValues = &(
+      QueryResponseHintValues = &(
           time-offset                  : 0,
           client-address-index         : 1,
           client-port                  : 2,